pu2clr/PIC16F/projects/06-LED_RGB/README.md

 Compared to regular single-color LEDs, RGB LEDs combine red, green, and blue light to create a wide range of colors.
 The type of RGB LED (anode or cathode) affects how you control it in a circuit, particularly in terms of how you connect and switch the individual colors.
 The sections below will show you how to setp Anode and Cathode LEDs.

+### How to identify if a RGB LED is Anode or Cathode?

+To determine whether an RGB LED is common anode or cathode, you can perform a simple test using a multimeter:

+1. **Using a Multimeter**, set it to the diode testing mode.

+2. **Identify the Longest Pin** - Usually, the longest pin is either the common anode or common cathode.

+3. **Test Each Pin**:
+   - Connect the positive lead of the multimeter to the longest pin.
+   - Touch the negative lead (black) to each of the other pins sequentially.
+   - If the LED lights up when the black lead touches a pin, it's likely a common anode LED.
+In this case, the longest pin is the anode, and it should be connected to the positive voltage.
+   - If the LED does not light up, switch the leads.
+Connect the black lead to the longest pin, and the red lead to the other pins.
+If the LED lights up now, it’s a common cathode LED.

+4. **Observe the Colors**: When testing each of the other pins, observe the color that lights up.
+Each pin corresponds to a different color (red, green, or blue).

 ## RGB LED Common Anode